michael-leese/charityfund/testing.md

     * Cancel takes you to Home Page(logged in and Org Registered).
     * Register Org Nav Link is highlighted.
 12. Home Page(logged in and Org Registered):
-    * The webiste says welcome and in the navbar it says 'Hi, (nickname)' next to your userprofile image, if one has been uploaded and the navbar is populated with Links to Home, View Appeals, Logout, Create Appeal, My Organisation, Edit Profile, About.
+    * The webiste says welcome and in the navbar it says 'Hi, (nickname)' next to your userprofile image, if one has been uploaded and the navbar is populated with Links to Home, View Appeals, Logout, Create Appeal, My Organisation, About.
+    * The Navbar says "Hi," followed by the nickname you chose in your registration form, with your profile pic if you chose one, this serves as navigation to your edit profile page.
     * You can search using the search bar and on pressing search are directed to the View Appeals page with the results.
     * On pressing the Logo you are directed to same page.
     * On pressing the CharityFund name in footer you are taken to About page.